crxtzonceu/bj-scrimba/README.md

 # bj-scrimba
-a simple blackjack program from scrimba tutorial
+a simple unfinished blackjack program from scrimba tutorial(no media queries)